-Italian Style Pork Cutlet Milanese is a rosemary and lemon seasoned boneless, breaded center cut pork cutlet that makes a quick and simple weeknight meal.
+Italian Pork Milanese is a rosemary and lemon seasoned boneless, breaded center cut pork cutlet that makes a quick and simple weeknight meal.

-Pork Cutlet Milanese is one of my favorite meals to make during busy weeknights.
-They’re similar to chicken cutlets, but made with boneless center cut pork instead with rosemary and lemon.
+Pork Milanese is one of our favorite meals to make during busy weeknights.
+They’re similar to chicken cutlets, but made with boneless center cut pork instead with the addition of rosemary and lemon.

-Pork Cutlet Milanese is one of those dishes I tend to make a few times throughout the year; especially when the family feels like “comfort food”.
-They just love them!
-Milanese in Italian means that something is coated with either flour or breadcrumbs; then fried in hot oil.
+It’s one of those dishes I tend to make a few times throughout the year; especially when the family feels like “comfort food”.

 Start by pounding the pork until they are uniform in thickness.
 In a medium bowl, combine Italian and Panko breadcrumbs, fresh rosemary and the zest from one lemon.

 In another medium bowl, whisk together eggs and milk to form an egg wash.
 And in a third medium bowl, add the all-purpose flour.

 Now it’s time to bread your cutlets.
 First dip the meat into the flour, then the egg wash and then the breadcrumbs.
 Repeat for all pieces and place on a separate dish.

 Heat oil in a large nonstick skillet over medium heat; then add the pork cutlets to the pan and brown 4-5 minutes per side (depending on thickness).

 You will have to do this in batches and be careful not to crowd the pieces of meat to close together.

 My family loves Pork Cutlet Milanese and sometimes I’ll even make some Bruschetta to put on top; which is my kids’ favorite way to eat them!. ~Enjoy!